Telegraph (1903 sternwheeler): Conversion to towing vessel Logger

 Logger, on right, distinctive for having two chimneys.
 Henderson, on left, with a single chimney, showing more common engineering layout, both at the dock of Shaver Transportation Company, in Portland, Oregon, in 1940.

 By 1923, there was no further demand for regular passenger or freight service by stern-wheelers, and the last regular service to The Dalles came to an end.

 In 1924 or 1925, Milton Smith stripped the cabin structure and equipment off Olympian, and installed them on a newly built wooden hull that was 156 ft long.
 The new vessel, named Logger was built exclusively to tow log rafts.
 The reconstruction was done at St. Helens, Oregon.

 Logger was 155.7 ft long measured over the hull, with a beam of 35 ft and depth of hold of 6.6 ft.
-Overall size of Logger was 447 gross tons and 322 registered tons, with "ton" being a measure of volume and not weight.
+The overall size of Logger was 447 gross tons and 322 registered tons, with "ton" being a measure of volume and not weight.
 Logger was unusual for having two smokestacks, which were called "chimneys."
 Logger had a crew of 9 and was licensed as a tow boat.
 The official merchant vessel registry number was 224289.

-Logger was unique among Columbia River steamers in that it was the only one built that ran off "hog fuel."
-Hog fuel was chipped sawmill waste.
+Logger was unique among Columbia River steamers in that it was the only one built that ran off "hog fuel": chipped sawmill waste.
 It was dusty, splintery, and difficult to handle, but it was inexpensive.